technology-toolbox/website/content/blog/jjameson/2010/11/29/incrementing-the-assembly-version-for-each-build-in-tfs-2010.md

 ---
-title: "Incrementing the Assembly Version for Each Build in TFS 2010"
+title: Incrementing the Assembly Version for Each Build in TFS 2010
 date: 2010-11-29T16:18:00-07:00
 excerpt:
   "Update (2010-12-03)